Methods of ordering your repeat prescriptions

 Stoma dressing service

-Patients who need to use this service order their prescription either via the practice or directly with the supplier.
-The supplier will then deliver direct to the patient’s home.
+Patients using this service can order their prescriptions either through the practice or directly with the supplier.
+The supplier will then deliver the medication straight to the patient’s home.

 What to do following hospital discharge

-If a patient is discharged from hospital they will be given 14 days supply of medication and asked to contact their GP.
-The discharge form must be brought to the practice and a further prescription ordered in the usual way giving at least 48 hours notice.
+When a patient is discharged from hospital, they will receive a 14-day supply of medication and should contact their GP promptly.
+The discharge paperwork must be brought to the practice, and any further prescriptions should be requested in the usual way, allowing at least 48 hours’ notice.